expo/expo/packages/expo-notifications/README.md

 ```

 ##### Description
-Registers for ForegroundNotification objects which will be delivered each time notification is about to display but app is foreground state.
+Registers for ForegroundNotification objects which will be delivered each time notification is about to display but app is in foreground state.
 Just like with `OnUserInteractionListener` you can register multiple listeners each responsible
 for different types of notifications.